What Is Crazing in Ceramics and How To Prevent It!

 - Decrease the feldspar in your glaze.

-- Increase the alumna in your glaze.
+- Increase the alumina in your glaze.

 - Increase the boric oxide in your glaze.